Ga-Maphalle Village: Dinaka

+Khilaphatha

 Khilaphatha was Botha dance and a ritual.
 The ritual was performed by elderly men (even women), who would gather around village water reservoirs - usually dams half naked to sing and dance to welcome seasonal rains.
 It is believed that the ritual itself was able to bring down rain.
 Khilaphatha has long been discontinued with the advent of stands.

 Demographics

 There are three main spoken languages: Khilobedu, Xitsonga and Tshivenda.
 Khilobedu form the larger part of the population (about 80%), followed by Xitsonga speaking people with about 18% and the Tshivenda speaking group taking the remaining 2%.